Manila– a thriving, modern metropolis. Patrickroque01 via Wikimedia Commons.

 I say all the time that we’re not building rockets here.
 But we are building a ship of sorts, and a leaky ship means lost cargo, and perhaps the inability to reach port.
-Serving process in the Republic of the Philippines is now subject to the strictures of the Hague Service Convention, regardless of which U.S. or Canadian venue is hearing the matter.
-The following guidelines are drawn from Administrative Order No. 251-2020, by the Supreme Court of the Republic of the Philippines.
+As of October 1, 2020, serving process in the Republic of the Philippines is subject to the strictures of the Hague Service Convention, regardless of which U.S. or Canadian venue is hearing the matter.
+Governing guidelines are drawn from Administrative Order No. 251-2020, by the Supreme Court of the Republic of the Philippines.

 Some background is in order, if you’re so inclined, before we cut to the chase.